 - 2. To add or modify automatic exports right-click anywhere on the window and select Modify exports. - 3.
 To add a new automatic export click on the Add button. - 4.
 Per default the Enabled checkbox is checked which means that the automatic export is activated. - 5.
 In the Name text field enter a name for this automatic export. - 6.
-Select the Type of the automatic export where you are presented with three options: - Event statistics are CSV files containing aggregated statistical values, equivalent to what can be manually obtained with the event statistics export menu (e.g. 3 motion detections occurred in the past hour). - Events are CSV, HTML, JSON or XLS files containing the full event details, equivalent to what can be manually obtained by exporting the result of an event search (e.g. vehicle with number plate W-123AB was detected at 11:03 on July 25)
+Select the Type of the automatic export where you are presented with three options: - Event statistics are CSV files containing aggregated statistical values, equivalent to what can be manually obtained with the event statistics export menu (e.g. 3 people were counted at an entrance in the past hour).
+For these exports you can additionally select the desired types of Events, the Cameras, and the Resolution of the export (15 minutes, 1 hour, 1 day, and 1 week). - Events are CSV, HTML, JSON or XLS files containing the full event details, equivalent to what can be manually obtained by exporting the result of an event search (e.g. vehicle with number plate W-123AB was detected at 11:03 on July 25).
+For these exports you can additionally select the desired types of Events, the Cameras, and if only a single event type is selected also specific event parameter requirements.

-- Heatmaps are CSV files containing the relative heatmaps data (e.g. of stopped object - 7.
+- Heatmaps are CSV files containing the relative heatmaps data (e.g. of stopped object time). - 7.
 For event statistics and events the default Export period which defines how often the automatic export is uploaded is 1 day, other options are: 15 minutes, 1 hour, 1 week, and 1 month.
 For heat maps the default value is 1 hour, the alternative is 1 day, and the period has to be configured via the "Heat map export period" option in the Host Admin. - 8.
-Destination(s) are the servers such as NETAVIS sMart Data Warehouse and other 3rd party systems to which the automatically generated export files are uploaded.
+Destination(s) are the servers such as Netavis sMart Data Warehouse and other 3rd party systems to which the automatically generated export files are uploaded.
 To add a new destination click on Edit destination(s) which opens the Upload destination editor: